Public Health Reporting Options

 CMS has outlined a few steps for EPs, EHs, and CAHs to determine if there is a specialized registry available to them - https://questions.cms.gov/faq.php?faqId=13657.

-If you have questions about any other TDH registry not listed above, please contact TDH.Informatics@tn.gov.
+If you have questions about any other TDH registry or other eletronic public health reporting requirements not listed above, please contact TDH.Informatics@tn.gov.

-For questions regarding EHR Incentive programs and/or public health reporting, please contact the TDH Partner Engagement Coordinator at MU.Health@tn.gov.
+For questions regarding EHR Incentive programs and/or public health reporting, please contact the TDH Partner Engagement Team at MU.Health@tn.gov.